AmosNimos/open_politics/Belief.md

 > This text is not yet ordered, reviewed or even finished, it's only a draft of a concept of a potential hypothesis.
 > All these claim are only true until profen wrong, but luckily since religion has existed for so long, we don't lack data.

+# Atheism
+Atheism disbelief or lack of belief in the existence of God or gods.
+We need more definition then, if you believe that no god exist, you are an atheism, so far so good, if you don't believe and only notice that there is a lack of reasonable proof and so you refuse to take position on the topic, are you an atheist?
+If you are against the very premises of religion and faith regardless of the existence of paranormal entities, are you an atheist?

+It their no word that would be define as the sum of Anti-belief, anti-religion, anti-bullshit, anti-illogical, anti-delusion, anti-lies?
+Yes there is, it's called being __reasonable__!
+If people were not so illogical and unreasonable, religion would long have been gone, it would most probably never been a thing in the first place, if people simply called out its dishonesty.
+The only reason why it is still a thing in the so called __Modern world__ is only the result in our inability to apply rigorous standard on those so called __controversial__ topic.

+People desperately want to believe in the impossible, the unreal and the magical, but the difference between sanity and insanity is the ability to distinguish these fiction from reality.

 # God
-If their is a god, it’s not the one from any religion.
+If there is a god, it’s not the one from any religion.
 It’s something else, but as a general concept describing an entity responsible for the origin of event that formed our universe, then the answer is for now at least, we don't know and, we can’t know.

-Even if such a being existed, it would not explain it’s origins, and it would mean that our reality is by default a form of simulation inside another reality, maybe reality is just a dream in another being head, again for now, we don't know and, we can’t know..
+Even if such a being existed, it would not explain its origins, and it would mean that our reality is by default a form of simulation inside another reality, maybe reality is just a dream in another being head, again for now, we don't know and, we can’t know..

 # Religions